felipevargas-bz/felipevargas-bz/README.md

 - I am in the development of innovative and surprising technology that brings people together.
-- I am a Software Developer graduated from Holberton School.
 - I want to leave a positive impression on each person with whom I form a team.
 - My work philosophy is: Learn the best of others and give the best of myself.